 Pulling it all together

 Organizations that follow these ransomware prevention best practices will find themselves well prepared for the next wave of ransomware attacks.
-These security controls aren't rocket science, but in the face of millions of successful attacks in the past year, they remind us they're critically important.
+While these security controls aren't rocket science, in the face of millions of successful attacks in the past year, they remind us they're critically important.